How to Build a Zip Code Polygon Database

 You should obtain a map similar to the screenshot below, where the geocoded addresses are colored by postal code, and the black lines show the boundaries of the municipalities:

 This overlay clearly shows the pattern of municipalities covered by one postal code.
-Since you sometimes have to work with badly encoded data—in other words, addresses with wrong coordinates or postal codes—it’s best to assign the most frequently occurring postal code from the geocoded addresses to a municipality.
+Since you sometimes have to work with badly encoded data—in other words, addresses with wrong coordinates or zip codes—it’s best to assign the most frequently occurring postal code from the geocoded addresses to a municipality.

 This is an example of leveraging your knowledge (each municipality has only one postal code) to remove some outliers in the data.